 If the answer is that drinking enables you to escape from stresses in your life, it's time to face those stresses head on.
 Addictions usually are an alternative to addressing and resolving problems, marital and otherwise.
 Replace running away with talking about your problems with someone you trust.

-Persistance in activities that are clearly self-injurious may indicate also that your psychological system is locked in what therapists called "psychological reversal."
+Continuing to do activities that are clearly self-injurious may indicate also that your psychological system is locked in what therapists called "psychological reversal."
 Treatment of reversal is a new frontier in the therapy world.
-With a knowledgable therapist however it can be accomplished via Skype or in person within one treatment hour.

 2. Affairs.
-To resist the temptations of a sexual involvement with someone other than your beloved, beware of letting yourself enjoy the early titillaton phase of getting to know someone new.
+To resist the temptations of a sexual involvement with someone other than your beloved, beware of letting yourself enjoy the early titillation phase of getting to know someone new.

 A minor sexual flirtation outside of your marriage or other monogamous relationship can feel good.
 The problem is that sexuality is a slippery slope phenomenon.
 Initially the activity seems neither too slippery nor sloped....until one more step, and the swoosh...you're hooked.